Privacy Policy

 What Happens if There is a Data Breach?

 A data breach is when Personal Information and/or Sensitive Information held by us is lost or subjected to unauthorised access, modification, disclosure, or other misuse or interference.
 Examples of a data breach are when a device containing personal information of clients is lost or stolen, an entity’s database containing personal information is hacked or an entity mistakenly provides personal information to the wrong person.
-A ‘data breach’ may also constitute a breach of the Privacy Act, however this will depend on whether the circumstances giving rise to the data breach also constitute a breach of one or more of the APPs.
+A ‘data breach’ may also constitute a breach of the Regulations, however this will depend on whether the circumstances giving rise to the data breach also constitute a breach of one or more of the Regulations.

 We have a data breach response plan.
 Our actions in the first 24 hours after discovering a data breach are crucial to the success of our response.
 A quick response can substantially decrease the impact on the affected individuals.